Nonthermal electron acceleration in turbulent post-flare coronal loops: Electron energisation in a turbulent coronal looptop

-The upper panel of Fig.~\ref{fig:trajandenergy} is a visualization of the 2D coronal loop magnetic field structure at $t=2.65t_0$, colored by the in-plane magnetic-field intensity and overlayed with selected field lines.
+The upper panel of Fig.~\ref{fig:trajandenergy} is a visualization of the 2D coronal-loop magnetic-field structure at $t=2.65t_0$, coloured by the in-plane magnetic-field intensity and overlaid with selected field lines.
 Nine particle trajectories are shown in white.
-In the bottom panels, we show the total energy variation for each particle, $\delta\gamma=\gamma(t)-\gamma(t=2.65t_0)$, together with the contribution of the individual energization terms introduced in Sec.\ref{sec:sec3}.
-Specifically, $\mathcal{E}_{tot} = W_{curv} + W^\perp_{{\grad} B}$ is the integral in time of the right-hand side of Eq.~\eqref{Wtot}, and $\Delta W_{tot}$ is the integral of the left-hand side.
+In the bottom panels, we show the total energy variation for each particle, $\delta\gamma=\gamma(t=2.75t_0)-\gamma(t=2.65t_0)$, together with the contribution of the individual energisation terms introduced in Sect. \ref{sec:sec3_1}.
+Specifically, $\mathcal{E}_{tot} = W_{curv} + W^\perp_{\boldsymbol{\nabla} B}$ is the integral in time of the right side of Eq.~\eqref{Wtot}, and $\Delta W_{tot}$ is the integral of the left side.
 Energy conservation is achieved as indicated by the overlap of $E_{tot} $ and $ \Delta W_{tot}$.
-For all particles, the fluctuating behavior of the total energy change suggests that \textit{stochastic acceleration} may be at play (e.g. \citealt{Bian_2012}).
-This analysis also provides insight into the role of the different acceleration terms: there is a net dominance of perpendicular-gradients effects $W^\perp_{{\grad} B}$ in the contribution to total energy increase, which agrees with the dominant perpendicular-energy increase previously described in the energy distributions analysis.
-Curvature effects, $W_{curv}$, appear to play a more significant role for particles in closed trajectories around magnetic islands or exploring larger areas of the domain (e.g., particles 3, 8, and 9 in Fig.~ \ref{fig:trajandenergy}), although they do not drive very strong energization.
+For all particles, the fluctuating behaviour of the total energy change suggests that \textit{\emph{stochastic acceleration}} may be at play (e.g. \citealt{Bian_2012}).
+This analysis also provides insight into the role of the different acceleration terms: there is a net dominance of perpendicular-gradient effects, $W^\perp_{\boldsymbol{\nabla} B}$, in the contribution to total energy increase, which agrees with the dominant perpendicular-energy increase previously described in the energy-distribution analysis.
+Curvature effects, $W_{curv}$, appear to play a more significant role for particles in closed trajectories around magnetic islands or exploring larger areas of the domain (e.g. particles 3, 8, and 9 in Fig.~ \ref{fig:trajandenergy}), although they do not drive very strong energisation.
 Indeed, the largest $\delta \gamma$ is associated with fast bouncing motions confined within small regions of space (e.g. particles 4, 6, and 7).